 What Neither One Does

 Both CarMax and Carvana are efficient.
 I will give them that.
-But there are things that neither one will ever do for you, because their models are not built for it.
+But there are things that neither one will ever do for you, because their models aren't built for it.

 Nobody talks to you before generating a number.
 You enter data.
 A system produces a price.
-At no point does a human being ask you about the car, listen to your situation, or factor in anything the algorithm does not capture.
+At no point does a human being ask you about the car, listen to your situation, or factor in anything the algorithm doesn't capture.

 Nobody explains the offer.
 You see a dollar amount.
 That is it.
 Not how they got there.
 Not what your car is worth at auction versus retail.
 Not what is bringing the number down or pushing it up.
 Just a price on a screen.